+I don’t expect every woman to turn on the tv and start “watching the markets.”
+CNBC and Fox Business are financial channels but with the same look and feel as ESPN.
+They were not designed with women in mind.
 Think about how the media discusses finances.
-CNBC and Fox Business are financial channels but with the same look and feel as ESPN.
 The words are different, but the design is the same.
 Those investing channels are geared towards men, and as a result, men gravitate to those channels and learn more about investing while women are intimidated and put off by the extreme masculinity.